Computing the recession cone of a convex upper image via convex projection: Problem description

 Here we are particularly interested in the recession cone of the upper image, that is, $\P_\infty$.
 We encounter it within the boundedness notions for CVOPs recalled below. \begin{definition}\cite[Definitions 4.2, 4.5]{Ulus18} Problem \eqref{eq:P} is called \emph{bounded} if there is a point $\hat{p} \in \R^q$ such that $\P \subseteq \{\hat{p}\}+C$; and \emph{unbounded} otherwise.
-Problem \eqref{eq:P} is called \emph{self-bounded} if $\mathcal{P} \neq \R^q$ and there is a point $\hat{p} \in \R^q$ such that $\P \subseteq \{\hat{p}\}+\P_\infty$. \end{definition} Note that for a bounded problem it holds $\P_\infty = \cl C$.
-A bounded problem is, in particular, always self-bounded.
-However, an unbounded problem can be self-bounded or not.
-We refer reader to~\cite{Ulus18} for examples and more in-depth discussion.
+Problem \eqref{eq:P} is called \emph{self-bounded} if $\mathcal{P} \neq \R^q$ and there is a point $\hat{p} \in \R^q$ such that $\P \subseteq \{\hat{p}\}+\P_\infty$. \end{definition} Note that for a bounded problem, it holds $\P_\infty = \cl C$, {see~\cite[Lemma 2.2]{KovacovaRudloff2021}.} A bounded problem is, in particular, always self-bounded.
+However, an unbounded problem can be self-bounded or not. {An illustration is provided in \Cref{fig0}.} We refer readers to~\cite{Ulus18} for {more} examples and more in-depth discussion.

 An appropriate solution concept for a CVOP depends on whether the problem is bounded or not.
-Solution concepts for bounded CVOPs are proposed in~\cite{AraUlusUmer2021, DorLohSchWei2021,LRU14} and for self-bounded problems in~\cite{Ulus18}.
-Such solutions generate both an inner and an outer approximation of the upper image $\P$ of the problem.
+Solution concepts for bounded CVOPs are proposed in~\cite{AraUlusUmer2021, DorLohSchWei2021,LRU14} and for self-bounded problems in~\cite{Ulus18}. {According to these, a solution consists of finitely many minimal elements on the boundary of the upper image $\P$ which} generate both an inner and an outer approximation of {it}.
 The self-bounded case, however, contains challenges: In general, it is difficult to check if a CVOP is self-bounded.
 Moreover, the solution concept of~\cite{Ulus18} includes the recession cone $\P_\infty$.
 However, computing $\P_\infty$ exactly may not be possible if it is not polyhedral.

 Recently, a generalized solution concept was proposed in~\cite{WURKH22}, which includes an approximation of the recession cone $\P_\infty$ of the upper image.
 This solution concept is tailored for unbounded problems, but it is applicable for a CVOP regardless of whether it is (self-) bounded or not.
 Similarly to the above, it also yields polyhedral approximations of the upper image.
-We will provide this solution concept below explicitly as it illustrate importance of approximating the recession cone $\P_\infty$.
+We will provide this solution concept below explicitly as it illustrates the importance of approximating the recession cone $\P_\infty$.